Books Like Jane Eyre - 15 Best Reads If You Loved It (2026)

 Another aspect of the success of the work lies in the existence of two different interpretations of the governess’s self-reported experiences: one is that what the female teacher said was true, and the two orphans she cared for had far more mature and even more mature children than children of the same age.

-Slightly evil thoughts and this mansion is also shrouded in the shadow of the ghosts of dead servants, the most terrifying thing is that in such an environment, only the female teacher can see the "truth" behind it, and others may not see or For some reason he was silent.
+Slightly evil thoughts, and this mansion is also shrouded in the shadow of the ghosts of dead servants, the most terrifying thing is that in such an environment, only the female teacher can see the "truth" behind it, and others may not see or, for some reason, remain silent.

 The other is a psychological interpretation that is very similar to Freud's theory, that is, all the self-reports of the female governess are her subjective imaginations and the projections of her psychological desires in reality.